Productizing the Livefyre poll API

 My challenge was to create a system of widgets that our customers could easily embed on their websites to interact with their fans.
 In addition to offering API's that more technical customers could completely customize, we wanted to empower all users to create, customize and publish apps without any code using our software UI.

 The original poll widget

 The out-of-the-box design looks like this.
 At the time, only customers with engineering resources could embed the APIs on their site.
 Most publishers were embedding the polls within articles.
 Most marketers wanted something engaging to put on the right-side column of a website.
-A few things we wanted to improve: dated look & feel, not mobile friendly, no images, not responsive.
+A few things we wanted to improve: more visually engaging, mobile-friendly, self-service styling.

 We wanted to improve the visual design, create a mobile first experience, and enable self-service styling for the app.

 I started the process by designing the end user experience.
 After talking with publishers who used polls the most, I focused my designs on a simple, image-driven, mobile-first experience.
 The goal was to create an experience versatile and elegant enough for our customers to use without having to apply custom CSS.